mtheoryx/drpoindexter/public-site/src/notes/topic-ideas.md

 ## Running list of topic ideas

+- [ ] How I use a code article, and learn more from doing (react useContext)
+- [ ] Why you need a solution architect as a friend or business resource (conversation with Lucky regarding mongo, instances, and feature rollouts)
-- [ ] AWS Pinpoint for gatsby analytics, at a basic level
+- [-] AWS Pinpoint for gatsby analytics, at a basic level
 - [ ] AWS code commit per-project configuration
 - [ ] Abusing the fact that the source filesystem ignore accepts a function to create a local-only file, ignored in prod, keyed off the NODE ENV var on the process
 - [ ] Terraform deprecation of quotes with interpolation and depends_on lists